 There are more than 3,000 pear varieties grown worldwide.
 Of those, only ten principal varieties are grown commercially in the Pacific Northwest, accounting for 80% of the US fresh pear production (NASS 2019 NCTF Report).
 These varieties were selected based on quality traits and compatibility with our growing conditions.
-Pears fall into two categories based on when harvest begins: summer pears start harvest in August; and winter pears start harvest late August and well into September.
+Pears fall into two categories based on when harvest begins: summer pears start harvest in August; winter pears start harvest late August and go well into September.
 Summer pears include Bartlett varieties (both golden and crimson), Starkrimson and Tosca.
 The rest of the European-type pears fall into the winter pear group.
 The top pear varieties grown in Washington and Oregon are listed in the thumbnail gallery below arranged by their harvest group: Summer or Winter.
 There are also several Asian pear varieties grown in our region.
 We have included Asian varieties in a separate tab.
 Clicking on a thumbnail image will open a window with a full-size image with a brief description of the variety.
-(The list of varieties, descriptions and images were provided mostly from usapears.com.)
+(The list of varieties, descriptions, and images were provided mostly from usapears.com.)

 Two main types of cherries are produced in the United States: sweet cherries and tart or ‘sour’ cherries.
-Washington, California and Oregon are the primary sweet cherry producing states, accounting for more than 97 percent of the quantity produced nationwide (NASS 2013).
+Washington, California, and Oregon are the primary sweet cherry producing states, accounting for more than 95 percent of the quantity produced nationwide (NASS 2018 Cherry Report).
 The primary tart cherry producing state is Michigan, which typically accounts for nearly 75 percent of tart cherry production.
 U.S. sweet cherry production (utilized) in 2018 totaled 344,400 tons valued at more than $637.7 million.
 Washington led the nation in sweet cherry production with with 243,800 tons produced in 2018, down 7 percent from 2017, followed by Oregon with 54,600 tons (NASS 2019 Tree Fruit Report) The United States is the third-largest producer of cherries in the world.
 The European Union-27 is the leading cherry producer, followed by Turkey (FAS 2012).
 Additional Pacific Northwest cherry facts can be found on the Northwest Horticultural Council website.

 The most commonly grown sweet cherry varieties in the Pacific Northwest are shown below in the thumbnail gallery and are arranged by the two main color groups: Reds or Mahogany and Blush or Yellow types.
 Click on the image to open the full view for information about each variety.